microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 x_{101}\ket{100} + x_{100}\ket{101} + x_{111}\ket{110} + x_{110}\ket{111}
 $$

-The result is the $CINOT$ gate as we intended; so we can write
+The result is the $CINOT$ gate as you intended; so you can write

 $$CINOT = (SWAP \otimes I)(I \otimes CNOT)(SWAP \otimes I)$$

-> Note that in matrix notation we always apply a gate to the complete system, so we must apply $SWAP \otimes I$, spelling the identity gate explicitly.
+> Note that in matrix notation you always apply a gate to the complete system, so you must apply $SWAP \otimes I$, spelling the identity gate explicitly.
-> However, when implementing the unitary $SWAP \otimes I$ in Q#, we need only to call `SWAP(qs[0], qs[1])` - the remaining qubit `qs[2]` will not change, which is equivalent to applying an implicit identity gate.
+> However, when implementing the unitary $SWAP \otimes I$ in Q#, you need only to call `SWAP(qs[0], qs[1])` - the remaining qubit `qs[2]` won't change, which is equivalent to applying an implicit identity gate.
 >
-> We can also spell out all gates applied explicitly (this makes for a much longer code, though):
+> You can also spell out all gates applied explicitly (this makes for a much longer code, though):
 >
 > ```qsharp
 > operation CINOT (qs: Qubit[]) : Unit {